biomedisa/biomedisa/README.md

 # Citation

-If you use the package or the online platform, please cite the following paper:
+If you use Biomedisa or the data, please cite the following paper:

 `Lösel, P.D. et al. Introducing Biomedisa as an open-source online platform for biomedical image segmentation.
 Nat.
 Commun.
 11, 5577 (2020).` https://doi.org/10.1038/s41467-020-19303-w